PayMCP/paymcp-docs/docs/concepts-and-flows.md

 - Requires MCP client support for elicitation.
 See which clients support it here: [https://modelcontextprotocol.io/clients](https://modelcontextprotocol.io/clients)

-### PROGRESS Flow
+### PROGRESS

-The progress flow temporarily pauses your tool execution, shows a payment link with progress updates, and automatically resumes execution once the payment is completed.
+The progress mode temporarily pauses your tool execution, shows a payment link with progress updates, and automatically resumes execution once the payment is completed.